 This Contract includes the schedules to this Contract, which shall be an integral part hereof.

-Annex X
+Annex X bis ter [Alt.]

-Design Criteria for Impact Reference Zones (IRZs) and Preservation Reference Zones (PRZs)
+Design Criteria for Impact Reference Zones and Preservation Reference Zones

-Applicants must establish suitable and effective Impact Reference Zones (IRZs) and Preservation Reference Zones (PRZs) in order to monitor the Environmental Impacts of their activities.
-The following parameters shall apply in the designation of IRZs and PRZs.
+Applicants must establish suitable and effective Impact Reference Zones and Preservation Reference Zones in order to monitor the Environmental Impacts of their activities.
+The following parameters shall apply in the designation of Impact Reference Zones and Preservation Reference Zones.

-IRZs and PRZs must be situated within the Contract Area (and the Contract Area may need to be selected around the need for appropriate IRZ/PRZs, especially where multiple or large reference zones are required)
+Impact Reference Zones and Preservation Reference Zones must be situated within the Contract Area (and the Contract Area may need to be selected around the need for appropriate Impact Reference Zones and Preservation Reference Zones, especially where multiple or large reference zones are required)

-The applicant needs to demonstrate that the IRZ/PRZs are [ similar before the commencement of mining.
+The applicant needs to demonstrate that the Impact Reference Zones and Preservation Reference Zones are environmentally [ecologically] similar before the commencement of mining.
+Additional Impact Reference Zones and Preservation Reference Zones have to be introduced subsequently, once areas ecologically dissimilar from the primary Preservation Reference Zones are impacted, to warrant future comparability.

+To designate representative IRZs/PRZs requires characterisation of the pelagic and benthic environment including all sub-habitats that may be impacted by Exploitation activitiesmining operations, and determination of regional distributions and patterns of connectivity of communities.
+Temporal variation must also be evaluated over multiple years.

-IRZs must be zones where direct impacts from mining are predicted to occur once mining commences.
+Impact Reference Zones must be zones where direct impacts from mining are predicted to occur once mining commences.

+All types of impact [from mining-related activities in any Contract Area identified in the Environmental Impact Statement], must correspond with [at least 1] IRZ[/IRZs] which will enable the Contractor to monitor these impacts.
+Designation of multiple IRZs [(or a very large IRZ) may be necessary is possible] for this purpose.

-The area(s) of the IRZ(s) needs to be sufficiently large and representative to allow adequate assessment of recovery of populations and environmental conditions after the Exploitation activities, in accordance with the Standards taking into Guidelines.
+The area(s) of the Impact Reference Zones needs to be sufficiently large and representative to allow adequate assessment of recovery of populations and environmental conditions after the Exploitation activities, in accordance with the applicable relevant Standards and taking into consideration account relevant Guidelines.

-PRZs will be important in identifying natural variations in environmental conditions against which impacts shall be assessed and must be comparable to that of the impacted areas, in accordance with the Standards and, taking into Guidelines.
+Preservation Reference Zones will be important in identifying natural variations in environmental conditions against which impacts shall be assessed and must be comparable to that of the Impact Areas, in accordance with the applicable relevant Standards and, taking into consideration account the relevant Guidelines.
+[The abiotic and biotic baseline data include but are not limited to the quantity and quality of mineral resources, species composition and habitat types.]

-PRZs must be areas that will not be impacted by Exploitation activities from any contractor, including impacts from operational and discharge plumes and including during the post-closure period.
-PRZs also be free from impacts of other industrial activities.
-PRZs have to remain unimpacted throughout the post-mining monitoring period.
+Preservation Reference Zones must be areas that will not be impacted by Exploitation activities from any Contractor, including impacts from operational and discharge plumes and including during the post-closure period.
+Preservation Reference Zones should must also be free from impacts of other industrial activities.
+Preservation Reference Zones should must have to remain unimpacted throughout the post-mining monitoring period.

-Where a Contract Area consists of several disjunct sub-areas that are isolated from each other, then each of those areas would require a corresponding PRZ and IRZ.
+Where a Contract Area consists of several disjunct sub-areas that are isolated from each other, then each of those areas would require a corresponding Preservation Reference Zone and Impact Reference Zone.

-Use of multiple PRZs and IRZs should be considered for increase in statistical rigour, and chance of detecting effects and adding redundancy in case of unexpected variation/plan changes.
+Use of multiple Preservation Reference Zones and Impact Reference Zones should be considered for increase in statistical rigour, and chance of detecting effects and adding redundancy in case of unexpected variation/plan changes.

-The area of the PRZ needs to be sufficiently large to contain sufficiently large populations to guarantee long-term survival.
-The PRZ will also require a buffer zone around it to protect the populations and ensure maintenance of natural environmental conditions in the PRZ.
+The area of the Preservation Reference Zone needs to be sufficiently large to contain sufficiently large populations to guarantee long-term survival.
+The Preservation Reference Zone will also require a buffer zone around it to protect the populations and ensure maintenance of natural environmental conditions in the Preservation Reference Zone.